 Living in residence is an important part of the university experience for many students.
 Residence is a place to develop life skills and lasting friendships.

 For students leaving home for the first time, living in residence is a comfortable first step to successful independence.
-Residence rooms are equipped with wireless internet, cable services and free long distance calling within Canada.
+Residence rooms are equipped with wireless internet.
 Each residence has shared study areas, TV lounges, laundry facilities and snack machines.
 Quiet hours are in place every day for study and sleep.
-Upper campus is patrolled 24/7 by full-time security staff while a dedicated security staff member is in the Forest Hill residence between 10 pm and 6 am.
+Upper campus is patrolled 24/7 by full-time security staff.
 Each residence has a Residence Advisor is on duty from 8 pm to 8 am every day.

 Harrington, Vanier, and Holy Cross are located on the main campus and offer students convenient access to classes, faculty offices, the library, fitness centre, study spaces, and other frequently used student facilities.